benroyalalexander/data_delta/README.md

 ## Loading the raw_data table
-Use the postgres COPY command to directly populate the table
+Use the postgres COPY command to directly populate the table.

 ```